SeLite/SeLite.github.io/GeneralFramework.md

   * Selenese commands

 Selenese functions (blocks of Selenese commands) can be shared between test cases and test suites (via [SelBlocksGlobal](SelBlocksGlobal)).
 The framework consists of library-like automation cases, which contain Selenese functions.
-Automation suites include those framework cases and 'action' cases that utilise those functions.
+Automation suites include those framework cases and _action_ cases that utilise those functions.

 See [DrupalFramework](DrupalFramework), [its source](https://code.google.com/p/selite/source/browse/drupal) and other [AppsFrameworks](AppsFrameworks).